 This 10-page paper will reflect on archaeological and literary methods to reconstruct Jesus' life.
-You will focus on two archaeological data points: (1) a site other than the one your dig team covered, and (2) and artifact that is related geographically or topically to that site.
+You will focus on two archaeological data points: (1) your dig site and (2) an artifact that is related geographically or topically to that site.
 You will first introduce your site and artifact and discuss briefly how they are related (2 pages).
 You will then briefly reprise the archaeological evidence and how it has been interpreted (or ignored by interpreters; 2 pages).
 Next, integrate and compare this evidence to the picture one gets of the site/artifact/person and Jesus' relation to them in the scriptural texts and in biblical (literary, historical, and/or theological) scholarship on them (2 pages).
 You will then analyze the assumptions, strengths, and weaknesses of archaeological methods, literary analysis, and theological inquiry in relation to each other (3 pages).
 Conclude with one page of reflection on how your own beliefs (such as analytical perspectives, religious beliefs, or prior assumptions) have been affected by the course.
 Because this paper is cumulative of much of your work in the course, it replaces a final exam.
-The electronic copy in Microsoft Word is due by the end of our exam period, Thursday June 11 at 4:30 p.m., in the assignment drop box on Camino.
+The electronic copy in Microsoft Word is due by the end of our exam period, Tuesday, June 13 at 12:10 p.m., in the assignment drop box on Camino.
 25% of grade. (learning objectives b, c)